 4. Edit your podcast.

-The next step is to edit what you've recorded including cleaning up background noise, editing out parts you want removed, and adding in your intro, outro, sound effects, music... and whatever else you'd like to add to make it yours.
-I use and love Logic Pro X but for a free alternative, check out Audacity.
+The next step is to edit what you've recorded.
+This step is cleaning up background noise, editing out sections you want removed, adding in your intro, outro, sound effects, music... and whatever else you'd like to add to make it yours.
+I use and love Logic Pro X as a die hard Mac nerd but for a free alternative available on all platforms, check out Audacity.

-5. Unleash your podcast on the world.
+5. Release your podcast to the world.

-And that's pretty much it!
+That's pretty much it!

 If you feel like you're not ready to take that step to produce and edit your own podcast, you can outsource the work to an expert.
 A great podcast production company will assist you with all of the above, and supply files ready for upload.

 Keep in mind, like any aspect of marketing, learning how to create a podcast is something you have to invest time and effort in to become good.
 Keep at it and remember it's all a learning process.
-If you have any questions, or want some advice feel free to get in contact for a chat.
+If you have any questions, or want some advice feel free to get in contact with Mike for a chat.